zakhar-kogan/kb-obsidian/excerpts articles/overthinking.md

 - If something bogs you throughout the day ⇒ "I'll worry about that in the dedicated time" Having structure may help.
 ## Reframe negative thoughts
-- When you notice a negative thought like "You're going to fail",
+- When you notice a negative thought like *"You're going to fail"*,
-- Reframe it as, say, "I'll try my best, learn things and that's important for growth"
+- Reframe it as, say, *"I'll try my best, learn things and that's important for growth"*
 ## Achievement addiction
 ### Signs
 - You're a workaholic and work compulsively